 should also develop fibromyalgia.
 But this is not the case.

 Nevertheless, Dr. St. Amand believes that uricosuric drugs help fibromyalgia, because of their supposed effect on phosphate excretion.
 Dr. St. Amand conducted a few urinary tests on some of his patients, and found that both urinary calcium and phosphate levels were raised.
 Since phosphate levels were raised the most, Dr. St. Amand believes it is this effect that helps to treat fibromyalgia.
-The following quote is taken from his web page: http://www.fibromyalgiatreatment.com
+According to this article that he wrote: http://www.psha-inc.com/guai-support/Vulvodynia.htm

 "My theory, simplistically stated, is that minimal phosphate retention year after year is leading to gradual excesses.
 An elevated phosphate in the blood is not tolerated since it would depress calcium levels.
 The parathyroid glands will not allow this and phosphate must be spread evenly not only in body fluids but also within cells."